Do you ever find yourself at the end of a workday wondering how the time got away from you?

 Thankfully, email productivity tools are available to help you and your team master the art of email, and save significant time every day.

-Why Email Productivity Tools Are Important
+- Email Productivity Tools for Sales

 The Best Email Productivity Tools for Professionals

 Let’s start with some general purpose email productivity tools that have the capacity to help you diagnose potential problem areas, or otherwise improve the effectiveness of your approach to email:

 You can only change your bad habits and fix problematic situations if you’re aware they exist in the first place.

 EmailAnalytics visualizes your email activity (or your team’s), showing you who your top senders and recipients are, your busiest days and hours, how many emails you send and receive every day, and your average email response times.

 It’s the perfect way to identify areas that need improvement, and track how you improve over time.
 You can also use it to track and analyze your employees’ email activity, so you can improve as a team.

 The concept is simple: that which gets measured gets improved.

 Microsoft’s MyAnalytics platform is designed for teams that use Office 365.

 It helps you identify your habits and analyze how you’re spending your time, but it relies heavily on data from your Outlook account, calendar, and other apps.
 Once you learn what’s wasting your time, you can take measures to reduce its impact.